-ongoing effort to enable the further improvement and the general beautification of the school.
+Parents/Carers are encouraged to be involved in Working Bees - twice yearly - in the ongoing effort to enable the further improvement and the general beautification of the school.
 Tree planting, establishing gardens of native shrubs and turf laying are projects in which the P&C has contributed.
-Not only are the school grounds now a very pleasant environment but they are also educationally beneficial.
-The school has achieved a sporting reputation second to none because of these facilities.